 Requirements for Award of a Sled Dog Degree

 SLED DOG OUTSTANDING (S.D.O.)
-This degree recognizes the registered or ILP-registered Siberian Husky who demonstrated an outstanding level of proficiency in sled dog racing by completing the S.D.X. degree.
-The finishing date for S.D.X. is prior to accumulating miles toward the S.D.O.
-Compilation of not less than 200 miles in not less than five successfully completed races is required.
+This degree recognizes the AKC registered or ILP-registered Siberian Husky who demonstrated an outstanding level of proficiency in sled dog racing and has been previously awarded he S.D.X. degree.
+Accumulation of not less than 200 miles in not less than five successfully completed races is required.
 Please include a copy of the dog's SDX title certificate when applying for an SDO title.

 "SUCCESSFULLY COMPLETED RACE" means completion of a race:

 In the event the applicant dog successfully completes a distance race of 900 miles or more within the qualifying times the five race requirement will be waived and the appropriate sequential degree will be awarded.
 This program will be retroactive to December 1, 1983.

 Once a degree has been completed and approved by the Working Committee the appropriate initials denominating the degree may be used after the dog's name.
 The dog's name will be listed in both the SHCA Newsletter and the SHCA Annual Directory in recognition.
 A Certificate suitable for framing will be awarded.

 Click here to download the Application for SHCA Sled Dog Degree form in "PDF" format: SD Application.
 You will need Adobe Acrobat Reader to read, view, and print these forms.
 Reader is available free of charge from the Adobe website.

 Click here to download the Application for SHCA Race Certification form in "PDF" format: Race Form.
 You will need Adobe Acrobat Reader to read, view, and print these forms.
 Reader is available free of charge from the Adobe website.

 Then, contact the chairman for the name and address of the appropriate